MicrosoftDocs/learn/learn-pr/azure/manage-end-end-deployment-scenarios-using-bicep-azure-pipelines/includes/3-configure-applications-virtual-machines.md

 The `pathToPublish` property is the location that contains your compiled code or output files on the pipeline agent's file system.
 The contents at this location will be published to the artifact.
 You can specify a single file or a folder.

 Each artifact has a name, which you specify by using the `artifactName` task property.
 You use the artifact name to refer to it later in the pipeline.
-Later jobs and stages in the pipeline can download the artifact so that they can work with it, such as to deploy the website to the server that hosts it:
+Subsequent pipeline jobs and stages can download the artifact so that they can work with it to, for example, deploy the website to the server that hosts it:

 :::image type="content" source="../media/3-website-pipeline-artifact.png" alt-text="Diagram showing a pipeline publishing and then referring to an artifact named 'Website'." border="false":::